piotrsuchy/flight-optimisation/README.md

 # Flight Optimisation

+## After a review by my thesis supervisor I have decided to focus on mostly one topic

+Crew management, crew assignment, taking into account a strict schedule that should not be changed.

 ## Classes and how they interact

 - **Airport** - id, coordinates, lists of crew and fleet available at the given airport